What’s the best running watch with GPS for most people?

-If you’re a serious runner looking for a no-compromise tracker, then the Garmin Forerunner 935 is the best overall running watch currently available and will meet even the most hardcore runner’s needs.
-If you a little more casual, or on a stricter budget then the Garmin Vivosmart HR Plus is the best-value option around.
+As it stands, the best overall running watch is the Garmin Forerunner 935.
+If you’re a serious runner looking for a no-compromise tracker, then the Forerunner 935 will meet even the most hardcore runner’s needs.
+However, if you are a more casual runner or are on a stricter budget, then the Garmin Vivosmart HR Plus is the best-value running watch around.
+It packs in only the essentials but does them well.

 How we test running watches